klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost-previous.md

 # Computation Cost <a id="computation-cost"></a>

-Since Klaytn aims to maintain 1-second block time, the execution time of transactions have to be managed.
+Since Klaytn aims to maintain 1-second block time, the execution time of transactions has to be managed.
 Here are three approaches to achieve that:

 1. Limiting the gas limit of a transaction 2.
 Limiting the execution time of a transaction 3.
 Limiting the computation cost of a transaction